-10.10.
+10.9.
 Error Bit (ERR)

 The Error bit is a status flag, which shows the status of last Program/Erase operation.
 It will be set to "1", if the Program/Erase operation fails.
 If the Program/Erase region is protected, Error bit will not be set to "1".
+It will be clear to "0" after power-up, or software Reset/Write Enable instruction.

-10.11.
+10.10.
 Security Sector Lock Bit (LB)

 The Security Register Lock Bit (LB) is non-volatile One Time Program (OTP) bit in Status Register (S10) that provides the write protect control and status to the Security Registers.
 The default state of LB is 0, Security Registers are unlocked.
-LB can be set to 1 using the Write Status Register instruction.
+LB can be set to 1using the Write Status Register instruction.
 LB bit is One Time Programmable (OTP), once it's set to 1, the Security Registers will become read-only permanently.